Aakashkumar05/PacketFlowVisualizer/README.md

 The main objective of this project is to create a visual representation of the packet flow from students&#39; laptops/desktops (hosts) to external networks outside of the college campus.

-The project can be divided into two key parts, as outlined below:
+The project can be divided into two key parts, as outlined below :

 1. <B>Network Topology Creation:</B> To begin, students will need to determine the devices present within the college network.
 They can achieve this by using tools like